jupyter/notebook/CONTRIBUTING.rst

 If you are using a system-wide Python installation and you only want to install the notebook for you, you can add ``--user`` to the install commands.

-Once you have done this, you can launch the master branch of Jupyter notebook from any directory in your system with::
+Once you have done this, you can launch the main branch of Jupyter notebook from any directory in your system with::

     jupyter notebook